canonical/microceph/docs/snap/explanation/taking-snapshots.rst

 Refer to our :ref:`guide on mounting MicroCeph-backed block devices <mount-block-devices>` for getting started with RBD.

-Once you have a the block device mounted and in use, you can jump to `Ceph RBD Snapshots`_.
+Once you have a the block device mounted and in use, you can jump to :external+upstream-ceph:doc:`Ceph RBD Snapshots <rbd/rbd-snapshot>`.

 CephFs snapshots
 ----------------